Probabilistic Control and Majorization of Optimal Control: Background

-The relative entropy is a measure of the inefficiency of assuming that the distribution is $\rho$ when the true distribution is $\pi$ \cite{cover2006elements}.
+The relative entropy is a measure of the inefficiency of assuming that the density is $\rho$ when the true density is $\pi$ \cite{cover2006elements}.
 Another interpretation defines it, tautologically, as a quantitative measure of the magnitude of the update from a prior, $\rho$, to a posterior, $\pi$ \cite{pml2Book}.
-The latter interpretation leads directly to the principle of minimum relative entropy, advocated by Jaynes amongst others \cite{jaynes1982rationale,caticha2011entropic}, which states that the relative entropy is to be minimized if we want to encode some form of new information affecting our belief (usually an expectation of the form $\expect{\pi}[f] = \mu$) into the prior $\rho$.
+The latter interpretation leads directly to the principle of minimum relative entropy {and related entropic inference}, advocated by Jaynes amongst others \cite{jaynes1982rationale,caticha2011entropic}, which states that the relative entropy is to be minimized if we want to encode some form of new information affecting our belief (usually an expectation of the form $\expect{\pi}[f] = \mu$) into the prior $\rho$.